Top/Articles/UniFi hit by 25 flaws at once: cameras, door locks and routers

 Immediate steps

-- 1.List the UniFi products you use (OS core / Protect / Access / Network / Talk / Connect) and update each to at least the fixed version in the table above
+• 1.List the UniFi products you use (OS core / Protect / Protect Floodlight / Access / Network / Talk / Connect) and update each to at least the minimum in the table above, ideally to the latest column

-- 3.If you have not yet updated for the earlier round (Bulletin 064/065) and rotated your secrets, do that at the same time
+• 4.If you have not yet updated for the earlier round (Bulletin 064/065) and rotated your secrets, do that at the same time.
+Bulletin 065 also requires UID Enterprise Agent 1.61.4 or later, which is a separate update

 KEV (Known Exploited Vulnerabilities) is the official list, maintained by the US Cybersecurity and Infrastructure Security Agency (CISA), of flaws confirmed used in real attacks.
 A listing means the issue is escalated to "patch now," on the assumption that attackers are already using the hole.
 You can also search the listing status on the CISA KEV dashboard.